Jordi Escobar: Almería

 On 5 October 2020, Escobar signed a four-year contract with UD Almería in Segunda División, for a rumoured fee of €2.5 million.
 He made his debut for the club on 16 December, starting in a 4–1 home routing of CE L'Hospitalet, for the season's Copa del Rey.

 After another cup appearance, Escobar was demoted to the reserves in Tercera División in late January 2021.
 On 12 July of that year, he moved to FC Barcelona B on a one-year loan deal, with a buyout clause.

 Sparingly used at Barça B in Primera Federación, Escobar joined another reserve team, Betis Deportivo in Segunda Federación, also on loan on 1 September 2022.
 He only featured in five matches due to an ankle injury, and terminated his link with Almería on 10 July 2023.

 Logroñés

 On 13 July 2023, Escobar signed a one-year contract with SD Logroñés in the third division.
 He scored three times in his first four league matches, and ended the campaign with 11 goals, despite being unable to avoid team relegation.

 Celta

 On 29 July 2024, Escobar signed a five-year deal with RC Celta de Vigo, being initially assigned to the B-team also in division three.
 He also scored 11 goals for the side in the season, despite not being an undisputed starter.

 AVS

 On 30 July 2025, Celta announced Escobar's transfer to Portuguese Primeira Liga side AVS Futebol SAD, with the player signing a three-year contract.
 He made his professional debut on 9 August, starting in a 3–1 away loss to F.C.
 Arouca.

+Huesca

+On 16 January 2026, Escobar returned to his home country and signed a two-and-a-half-year contract with SD Huesca in the second division.
+He scored his first professional goal in his second match for the club, netting the winner in a 1–0 home success over Cádiz CF.

+Ceuta

+On 3 July 2026, after suffering relegation with Huesca, Escobar signed a one-year deal with AD Ceuta FC also in division two.